Akina-Aoki/sql_lab1_aira_franco/dashboard/pages/3_ranking.md

 ---
 title: 3.
 Revenue and Ranking Segments Relationship
 ---
+Is it profitable to promote films by ratings?
 # Top-earning ranking segments
 How many films exist in each rating category.